 Dosage of Diamox on Kilimanjaro

-According to the Wilderness Medical Society, the recommended dosage is 125m, two times a day, and should be taken at least 2 days before you embark on your Mount Kilimanjaro hike.
+According to the CDC, the recommended dosage is 125m, two times a day, and should be taken at least 2 days before you embark on your Mount Kilimanjaro hike.
 Informal sources have even proven that half a dose of Diamox can still work as prophylaxis.

 Myths & Facts About Diamox